javierdlr/DefMousePointers/README.md

 NOTES:
 1)Why to (re)move such icons from 'ENVARC:Sys/'?
-If I have in 'ENVARC:Sys/' only def_pointer.info and the pointer theme I choose doesn't have one def_pointer.info, when I click on Use button, such image will be used, 'cos env-handler (kickstart module) clones 'ENVARC:'
+-If I have in 'ENVARC:Sys/' only def_pointer.info and the pointer theme I choose doesn't have one def_pointer.info, when I click on Use button, such image will be used, 'cos env-handler (kickstart module) clones 'ENVARC:'
 (theme doesn't have 'def_pointer.info', but alas it exists in 'ENVARC:'..).
-2)When using from U-S, pointers sometimes aren't loaded, known problem [WIP].
+2)When using from U-S, pointers sometimes aren't loaded!
+-Known problem [WIP].
+3)Why are 2 icons DefMousePointers and DefMousePointers_GUI?
+-DefMousePointers_GUI pops up the GUI and DefMousePointers is to be used in WBStartup.

 SPECIAL THANKS: